sfc-gh-bciranni/tauntaun/README.md

 # Tauntaun (Work in Progress)

+Tauntauns (Star Wars reference) are a creature native to the planet Hoth, known for their ability to withstand extreme cold (Snow) - They often traveled in herds and were used as transports by the Rebel Alliance.
+There are some fun Snowflake Agents parallels there.

-Use Cortex Analyst and other future Snowflake Agents in just a few lines of code.
+The goal of Tauntaun is to make it easy to use Snowflake Agents like Cortex Analyst in just a few lines of code.
 Don't worry about message history, state management, or the underlying API.

 ## High Level Usage